knaaptime/seg_networks/paper/methods_segregation.md

 ### Inferential Framework

-We assess the importance of considering network distance in segregation measurement by adopting the inferential framework outlined in @cortes2020OpensourceFramework.
+We assess the importance of considering network distance in segregation measurement by adopting the inferential framework outlined in @rey2021ComparativeSpatial and @cortes2020OpensourceFramework.
 The approach leverages a computational approach to statistical inference using random labelling to compare the observed difference between the two segregation measures (network versus euclidean) to a distribution of differences generated from the same data.
-More specifically, the measures $\tilde{H}_{net}$,
-$\tilde{H}_{euc}$ and $\tilde{H}_{diff}$ are computed and recorded for each metro region.
+More specifically, the measures $\tilde{H}_{net}$, $\tilde{H}_{euc}$ and $\tilde{H}_{diff}$ are computed and recorded for each metro region.
 As a result of this process, two "spatialized" versions of the metropolitan demographic composition are created, with one dataset representing euclidean distances and the other representing network-based distances.

 We then create two synthetic datasets by pooling the input units from both original datasets and reassigning them at random.
+For each block-group, we randomly reassign the labels $(net,euc)$ to the observed spatial lags from equation [@eq:lag].
 Once all units have been assigned to a group, the segregation measures are re-computed and their difference taken.
 This process is repeated 10,000 iterations.
 By comparing the observed difference between the two segregation measures against a distribution of differences generated via synthetic datasets, we can develop pseudo p-values based on a standard T-test.
 Our test in this case measures the empirical likelihood of obtaining the observed difference at random under the null hypothesis that no difference exists between the two measurements.
-The pseudo-$p$ values represent the share of simulations in which the simulated difference was greater than the observed difference $\tilde{H}_{diff}$.
+The pseudo-$p$ values represent the share of simulations in which the simulated difference was greater than the observed difference
+$\tilde{H}_{diff}$.